Leslie Harris (director): 2015 New York Film Festival

-In October 2015, during the audience Q&A portion of a conversation with film director Michael Moore at the New York Film Festival, Harris asked about what minorities can do to break through in Hollywood and Moore responded that the low number of female directors is "a form of apartheid."
-Moore added, "Women [and] especially men need to say this, and say it over and over and then do something about it.
+In October 2015, during the audience Q&A portion of a conversation with film director Michael Moore at the New York Film Festival, Harris asked what minorities can do to break through in Hollywood.
+Moore responded that the low number of female directors is "a form of apartheid."
+Moore said "Women [and] especially men need to say this, and say it over and over and then do something about it.
 My guild, the Writers Guild [of America], Directors Guild [of America], we have to fix this.
-This is absolutely wrong," Moore said, after agreeing to be in Harris' next film.
+This is absolutely wrong".